© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Two fancy barrows on Setley Plain is a scheduled monument protected by Historic England under reference 1008768.
 View the official record →

-Two fancy barrows on Setley Plain is a Bronze Age burial monument located in Hampshire, England.
+Two fancy barrows on Setley Plain is a Neolithic or Bronze Age burial monument located on Setley Plain in Hampshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1008768.

 Two fancy barrows on Setley Plain is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1008768.